huckbit/iverb-graphql/README.md

 ## Query the API

-Once the server is up and running open GraphiQL [http://localhost:4000/graphql](http://localhost:4000/graphql)
+Once the server is up and running open GraphiQL at [http://localhost:4000/graphql](http://localhost:4000/graphql)

-### Get all verbs
+### Get all the verbs

 ```graphql
 {